Martin-L\"of Complexes: Introduction

 The type theory has two variants: an intensional, and an extensional version.
 The difference between them lies mainly in the treatment of equality.
 In the intensional version (with which we are mainly concerned in the present work), one has two different kinds of equality: the first kind is called \myemph{definitional equality}, and behaves much like equality between terms in the simply-typed lambda-calculus, or any other conventional equational theory.
 The second kind is a more subtle relation, called \myemph{propositional equality}, which, under the Curry-Howard correspondence, represents the equality formulas of first-order logic.
 Specifically, given two terms $a,b$\/ of the same type $A$, one may form a new type $\id{A}(a,b)$, which we think of as the proposition that $a$\/ and $b$\/ are equal; a term of this type thus represents a proof of the proposition that $a$ equals $b$ (hence the name ``propositional equality'').

-When $a$\/ and $b$\/ are definitially equal, then (since they can be freely substituted for each other) they are also propositionally equal, in the sense that the type $\id{A}(a,b)$ is inhabited by a term; but the converse is generally not true, at least in the intensional version of the theory.
+When $a$\/ and $b$\/ are definitionally equal, then (since they can be freely substituted for each other) they are also propositionally equal, in the sense that the type $\id{A}(a,b)$ is inhabited by a term; but the converse is generally not true, at least in the intensional version of the theory.
 In the extensional version, by contrast, the two notions of equality are forced by an additional rule to coincide.
-As a consequence, the extensional version of the theory is essentially a dependent type theory with a standard, extensional equality relation.
 As is well-known, however, the price one pays for this simplification is a loss of desirable proof-theoretic properties, such as strong normalization and decidable equality of terms.

-In the intensional version with which we shall be concerned here, it can be shown that the identity types $\id{A}(a,b)$\/ satisfy certain conditions which were observed by Hofmann and Streicher in \cite{Hofmann:GITT} to be analogous to the groupoid laws.
-Specifically, the posited reflexivity of propositional equality produces identity proofs $\rr(a):\id{A}(a,a)$\/ for any term $a:A$, playing the role of a unit arrow for $a$; and when $f:\id{A}(a,b)$\/ is an identity proof, then (corresponding to the symmetry of identity) there also exists a proof $f^{-1}:\id{A}(b,a)$, to be thought of as the inverse of $f$; finally, when $f:\id{A}(a,b)$\/ and $g:\id{A}(b,c)$\/ are identity proofs, then (corresponding to transitivity) there is a new proof $(g \cdot f):\id{A}(a,c)$, thought of as the composite of $f$\/ and $g$.
+In the intensional version with which we shall be concerned here, it can be shown that the identity types $\id{A}(a,b)$\/ carry certain structure which was observed by Hofmann and Streicher in \cite{Hofmann:GITT} to be analogous to that of a groupoid.
+Specifically, the reflexivity of propositional equality produces identity proofs $\rr(a):\id{A}(a,a)$\/ for any term $a:A$, playing the role of a unit arrow for $a$; and when $f:\id{A}(a,b)$\/ is an identity proof, then (corresponding to the symmetry of identity) there also exists a proof $f^{-1}:\id{A}(b,a)$, to be thought of as the inverse of $f$; finally, when $f:\id{A}(a,b)$\/ and $g:\id{A}(b,c)$\/ are identity proofs, then (corresponding to transitivity) there is a new proof $(g \cdot f):\id{A}(a,c)$, thought of as the composite of $f$\/ and $g$.
 Moreover, this structure on each type $A$ can be shown to satisfy the usual groupoid laws, but only \myemph{up to propositional equality}.
 We shall return to this point below.